shree-3143/Breast-Cancer-Cell-Type-Detection/README.md

 <h3>About the dataset:</h3>

 I have used the Breast Cancer Wisconsin (Diagnostic) Data Set for my project.
 This dataset contains properties of cell nuclei from 569 different patients.
-For each cell’s nucleus, 10 features are computed, with the mean, standard error, worst, and largest (the mean of the 3 largest values) also being recorded, giving 31 properties for each cell nucleus in total.!
+For each cell’s nucleus, 10 features are computed, with the mean, standard error, worst, and largest (the mean of the 3 largest values) also being recorded, giving 31 properties for each cell nucleus in total.

 Link to dataset:
 https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data